 On June 10th 25044 was noted passing through Shrewsbury with an exhibition train.

 August 3rd found 25044 on the 19.35 Blackpool - Manchester Victoria throughout.
 On August 7th 25044 was noted eastbound through Guide Bridge on ballast hoppers.
+On August 10th 25044 was noted at Shrewsbury with the 6V93 Mossend - Severn Tunnel Junction freight.
+On August 16th 25044 was stabled at Cockshute.
 By August 18th it was on Cambrian metals with 25175 on the 07.35 Euston - Aberyswyth forward from Wolverhampton, returning with 14.00 to Birmingham New Street as far as Wolverhampton.

 Condition August: blue/yellow livery, gangway doors sheeted over, blanking plates fitted, hand/footholds plated over, straight sided sandboxes, three-rung bogie mounted footsteps.